Telefonica/avro-random-generator/README.md

 ## Working with not informed data

 Not informed data can be generated using the `--not-informed` build script option.
 With this mode the not-informed schema will be generated on the fly and every column will have a 0.1 rate of not-informed data.
+Additionally, the not-informed column rate can be configured using `--not-informed-column-rate=0.05`.

 Example:
 ```